 Q: How is the essay writing program different from taking an English course?

 A: Essay writing is a skill that can help students develop their own, unique voice in their writing.
 It can help students add a layer of descriptive detail to their academic essays and college personal responses.

 Q: How often will the student practice essay writing skills within the program?

 A: 8th, 9th and 10th grades: 9 sessions in the academic year.

 11th grade: 3 sessions in the first semester of junior year.

 Q: Once the initial program is completed, is there an advanced program that can be chosen?

-A: During the early grade levels, students will work with the creative writing teacher to develop a strong foundation in expressing themselves with vivid detail and improved vocabulary.
-A general creative writing foundation will be established in the first 5-10 hours of the program, but the underlying goal is create a unique, more complex set of skills that will ultimately lead to a successful college essay.
+A: During the early grade levels, students will work with the essay writing teacher to develop a strong foundation in expressing themselves with vivid detail and improved vocabulary.
+A general essay writing foundation will be established in the first 5-10 hours of the program, but the underlying goal is to create a unique, more complex set of skills that will ultimately lead to a successful college essay.
 After these skills are strengthened in the years prior to 11th grade, the students will work with their instructors to understand how to write college application essays that convey their own unique stories.
 Although college essay writing will not be the primary focus during the earlier years of high school, teachers will help their students progress towards a more advanced and creative use of sentences to tell a story suitable for a college essay.

 Q: Can families buy individual hours?

-A: Creative writing is a life skill.
+A: Essay writing is a life skill.
 It can help students in high school, college and life beyond college.
 Starting as early as possible is recommended, as this type of writing can help students improve their writing as well as the grades they receive in English courses.
 Our program is offered to students from grades 8-11.